Cairath/Oxygen-Not-Included-Modding/doc/01.Basics/01.Introduction/sections/YourFirstMod.md

 }
 ```

+`Db_Initialize_Patch` contains two patches (last chance to go read Harmony documentation!) that will be executed before and after `Db.Initialize()` in the original code.
+You can see the results of `Debug.Log()` in the aforementioned game log file.

+All patches need to reside somewhere - usually it's a bigger class with patches (in this case the `Patches` class), or sometimes a few smaller ones if there's a logical need to divide them.
+Where you put the patch classes does not matter - but keep it tidy -- you'll have to return to the code later at some point, so don't do anything the future you will regret.

+The resulting file `Patches.cs` has the `Patches` class which holds all the patches we'll use in the example mod.
+You do not need to do anything to register or execute them - by default the game will pick them up on its own and apply them when it starts.
+If you want to have more control over the patching process or need to do something before or after it, please add [UserMod2](Mod-Structure/#usermod2) to your reading list.

 ### Testing the mod
 Once you compile the mod (remember to compile it as `Release` version!), you have to move it to the game mod directory.
 In `%USERPROFILE%\Documents\Klei\OxygenNotIncluded\mods` there are three folders (if there aren't, please create them):